Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 France allowed cafes, bars and restaurants to offer outside service from May 19.
 Indoor dining will be allowed from June 30.

 It also pushed back a nightly curfew to 9 p.m.
 (1900 GMT) from 7 p.m.
-It will be moved to 11 p.m. from June 9 and scrapped completely on June 30.
+That will be moved to 11 p.m. from June 9 and scrapped completely on June 30.

 Disneyland Paris will re-open on June 17.